 We designed the Implicit Priming Test (IPT*) to allows anybody (not just professional researchers) to identify people's preferences, stereotypes, and prejudices by capturing and measuring unconscious reactions of respondents to external stimuli (pictures, names, etc.).
 It helps to understand respondents’ real attitude to the tested objects by comparing the speed of their response provision to a combination of objects and various statements or characteristics.

-This infographic explains what is the Implicit Priming Test and also it will help you to conduct your first test on your own at CoolTool platform (you need to register an account, in case you don’t have it).
+This infographic explains what is the Implicit Priming Test and also it will help you to conduct your first test on your own at the CoolTool platform.

-(Click on picture to see it in a full size)
+(Click on picture to see it in full size)

 * The IPT consists of two different implicit reaction time tests (Implicit Association Test and Semantic Priming Task).